Syfert Injury Law Firm

 63.097 Fees.

-(a) Foster care expenses;
+(a) Foster care expenses.

-(b) Preplacement and postplacement social services; and
+(b) Preplacement and postplacement social services.

 (c) Agency facility and administrative costs.